copyme/DTP_API/README.md

-# The repository has been moved it ots new home!
+# The repository was moved to its new home!
 See https://github.com/BIM2TWIN-Team/DTP_API